Writing Center Staff

 I am from Chapel Hill and joined the staff in January 2020.
 I graduated with honors from UNC-Chapel Hill with a degree in English Literature in 2016.
 I like working at the Writing Center because I enjoy helping others develop their talents and abilities.
 In my spare time, I enjoy playing games online with friends and exercising.

 For the past four years, I have been tutoring students of a variety of academic backgrounds in English as a Second Language (ESL).
-My tutoring experiences have granted me a greater understanding of the language, as well as afford me a deeper appreciation for the challenges students face in communication through the effective use of the written language.
+My tutoring experiences have granted me a greater understanding of the language, as well as afforded me a deeper appreciation for the challenges students face in communication through the effective use of the written language.
 While my tutoring experiences have honed my academic skillset by helping my students maximize their writing potential, they have also broadened my understanding of the unique challenges students face in their writing assignments.
 I have worked with students with learning disabilities and students who have only recently begun to develop their literacy skills.
 I strive to be patient and mindful of each students’ academic background and take care to treat students with compassion and respect.

 Kate Lewis Mansfield